 - Rapid and flexible funding to ensure maximal and timely impact

-- Fellowships: Provide advanced training in IBD clinical care and research for those committing their career to the field.
+- Fellowships: Provide advanced training in IBD clinical care and research for those committing their careers to the field.

 Fellowship awards are granted to selected recipients through the Advanced IBD Fellowship application.

 - Scientific Support Committee: Comprised of representatives from each area below offering expert guidance in IBD and human translational research.

 - Director of the Lawrence C Pakula IBD Education and Innovation Fund